 Ability to sign up using social login (e.g., Google) or email and password.
+Support IDAM and SSO if needed for something like a GEMS login or corporate logins if we are dealing with a corporate agreement down the line.

 Requirement to complete identity verification, including uploading ID documents and a live selfie for biometric verification.